dimagi/commcare-hq/corehq/apps/userreports/README.md

 }
 ```

-Having defined the data source you need to add the path to the data source file to the `CUSTOM_DATA_SOURCES`
+Having defined the data source you need to add the path to the data source file to the `STATIC_DATA_SOURCES`
 setting in `settings.py`.
 Now when the `CustomDataSourcePillow` is run it will pick up the data source
 and rebuild it.